King of Alembics

 Historical: Called the King of Cups or King of Hearts, in the old packs, he’s shown in the Pierpont Morgan-Bergamo Visconti-Sforza in profile, on a square seat with lozenge in diamond patterns, reminiscent of the patterns of the European Adder.
 The short, draping, poncho he is wearing is trimmed in fur and he holds an urn, with a pointed lid.

 The historical association is to King and Emperor Charlemagne, who ruled over France and later Italy.
 He removed the Lombards from power, in the North of Italy and repelled the Muslims, from Spain.
 His rule began the first of three enlightenments in Medieval Europe and he is known today, as the Father of Europe.

 Golden Dawn: Called The Knight of Cups, Lord of the Waves and Waters, The Knight of Cups card corresponds to the zodiacals Aquarius and Pisces and places at Sephira #2 (Chokmah,) in the Golden Dawn system.

 A crowned man, with a swan, or albatross is depicted, and the Knight himself is winged, holding a lotus and a cup.
 A serpent is always present, sometimes in the cup itself.
 A black scorpion is present, on some decks.The Waite deck reduces most of the imagery, it’s just a knight with a winged helm and fish on his armor.

 Thoth: Crowley removes the serpent entirely and places him in green armor.
 There is no explanation for the removal of the serpent and lotus, instead, his other hand grasps the horse’s reigns.
-He then adds a crab to the cup, and a peacock to the background amongst the waves.
+He then adds a crab to the cup, and a peacock to the background, amongst the waves.
 His excuse for the peacock is that it represents the stigmata of brilliance in water, and fluorescence.
 But we know where the peacock came from – it’s from the Brera-Brambilla Visconti-Sforza pack, which features a Knight of Cups with a pair of peacock plumes in his cap.
 To his credit, Crowley recognizes this isn’t aggressive enough to represent the King or Knight of Cups, but he gives him a crab as a symbol for this aggression.
 Pfft.